 Furthermore, evidence for constitutive signaling of GLP-1 receptors in islet β cells is found in studies of islet cells incubated with the antagonist exendin (9-39) or in studies of immortalized GLP-1R-/- bTC cells.
 See Exendin-(9-39) is an inverse agonist of the murine glucagon-like peptide-1 receptor: implications for basal intracellular cyclic adenosine 3',5'-monophosphate levels and beta-cell glucose competence.
 Endocrinology.
 1998;139(11):4448-54.

-More recent experiments have indicated that although GLP-1 increases islet cAMP, many of the subsequent changes that occur in the β cell are PKA-independent.
+Although GLP-1 increases islet cAMP, some of the subsequent changes that occur in the β cell are PKA-independent.
 The growth effects of GLP-1 on islet cells may be mediated by the PI-3 kinase pathway, as shown in Glucagon-like peptide-1 promotes DNA synthesis, activates phosphatidylinositol 3-kinase and increases transcription factor pancreatic and duodenal homeobox gene 1 (PDX-1) DNA binding activity in beta (INS-1)-cells.
 Diabetologia.
 1999 Jul;42(7):856-64.
 The exact downstream signaling pathways utilized by GLP-1 in the islet β cell remains a subject of intense interest.

 Several studies have implicated a role for cAMP-regulated guanine nucleotide exchange factors as downstream mediators of GLP-1 signaling in β cells.
 Intriguingly, experiments in INS-1 cells show that although PKA inhibitors such as H-89 may not abrogate many components of GLP-1R signaling, the cAMP antagonist 8-Br-Rp-cAMPS functions as a more complete inhibitor, likely as a result of its actions on cAMP-GEF II.
 Indeed, a dominant negative cAMP-GEF II cDNA blocked intracellular β cell calcium release mediated by forskolin and antisense oligonucleotides against cAMP-GEF II further reduced insulin secretion in the presence of H-89.
 See cAMP-regulated guanine nucleotide exchange factor II (Epac2) mediates Ca(2+)-induced Ca(2+) release in INS-1 pancreatic beta-cells.
 J Physiol.
 2001 Oct 15;536(Pt 2):375-85 and Critical role of cAMP-GEFII/Rim2 complex in incretin-potentiated insulin secretion.
 J Biol Chem.
 2001 Oct 11.
 Hence the cAMP-GEF II signaling complex, interacting with Rim2, likely accounts for a substantial proportion of PKA-independent GLP-1R signaling in b-cells